Do Go On - 481 - Vere St. Leger Goold: The Irish Tennis Champion Murderer

 You know, definitely not us.

-Thank you, Jesse, and good luck with all the gigs.
+Thank you, Jesse and good luck with all the gigs.

 Hopefully we might see you out there one day.

-Dandy of the pod.
+Yankee Doodle Dandy of the Bond.

 Okay.